certyfreak/certyfreak/_posts/2023-12-19-lessons-from-rock-climbing.md

 > – Werner Herzog

-I began 2023 on a positive note, engaging in interviews and exploring various parts of Ghana for leisure.
+I began 2023 on a positive note, balancing full-time remote work with education and exploring various parts of Ghana for leisure.
 During my travels, I embraced new experiences like kayaking and rock climbing, the latter proving to be a life-changing adventure.
 It initially evoked fear, but I soon realized it boiled down to three principles: lean, feed, and step.

 To lean on the rope symbolizes trust in a power greater than everything.
 Without this trust, you're exposed to unnecessary risks, akin to attempting to navigate challenges beyond your capacity.
 Trusting the rope doesn't guarantee control or instant victory; rather, it serves as a foundation for your endeavors, demanding hard work for success.